donaldsiziba/donaldsiziba/README.md

 The application infrastructure consists of the following:
 - A highly available architecture that spans 2 Availability Zones (AZs).
 - A Virtual Private Cloud (VPC) configured with private and public subnets, according to AWS best practices.
-- Managed Network Address Translation (NAT) gateways in the public subnets will allow outbound internet access for resources in the application's private subnets.
+- Managed Network Address Translation (NAT) gateways in the public subnets to allow outbound internet access for resources in the application's private subnets.
 - AWS Simple Storage Service (S3) for website hosting.
 - AWS Content Delivery Network (CDN) to distribute static and dynamic content.
 - In the private subnets:
   * Amazon Elastic Container Service (ECS) tasks running with AWS Fargate behind the Application Load Balancer (ALB).
+  * Implement Auto-Scaling to automatically adjust the number of ECS instances in response to traffic demands to ensure the application can handle load spikes without manual intervention.
   * RDS Postgres Database with a primary and secondary instance.
+Set up Multi-AZ deployments for databases to keep the data synchronized across different locations.
 - Secrets from AWS Secrets manager to store database credentials.
 - Parameter Store to provide secure, hierarchical storage for configuration data management.
 - AWS Certificate Manager (ACM) uses a certificate for the custom domain name on the ALB.